For You — Mind

 Salt Your Water From Day One

-A pinch of quality salt (pink Himalayan or sea salt) in each bottle of water during your fasted hours.
+A pinch of salt in each bottle of water during your fasted hours.
 This isn't health-guru nonsense — it's basic physiology.
 Fasting lowers insulin, which causes your kidneys to excrete more sodium.
 Physical labor accelerates the loss.
 Replace it or pay for it with headaches, brain fog, and muscle cramps that defeat the entire purpose.

 Black Coffee Is Your Ally

-Caffeine doesn't break a fast, and coffee itself may enhance autophagy (research in Cell Cycle journal suggests polyphenols in coffee stimulate autophagic flux).
+Caffeine doesn't break a fast, and coffee itself may enhance autophagy (polyphenols in coffee appear to stimulate autophagic flux).
 One to two cups of black coffee in the morning gives you the cognitive boost of caffeine layered on top of the fasting brain benefits.
 Just don't add cream or sugar — those trigger an insulin response that shuts down the fasting state.

 Know Your Bail-Out Point